scottdorman/scottdorman.github.io/_posts/2006/2006-06-17-windows-vista-kernel-changes.md

  * Service Security Improvements
  * User Account Controls

-Windows Server “Longhorn” will be a superset of the changes being made in Vista.
-Many of the changes made in “Longhorn” will be merged back in to Vista with Vista Service Pack 1.
+Windows Server "Longhorn" will be a superset of the changes being made in Vista.
+Many of the changes made in "Longhorn" will be merged back in to Vista with Vista Service Pack 1.
 So right off the bat, we have the beginnings of the first service pack and the operating system hasn't even shipped.

 For more information: